giellalt/giellalt.github.io/infra/infraremake/GettingStartedWithTheNewInfra.md

-#Getting started with the infrastructure
+# Getting started with the GiellaLT infrastructure

-Note: This was written for the 2015 revision, but has been revised as to 2021.

 ## Installation and setup